seatgeek/backstage-plugins/README.md

 ## Preview the collection

 We have created a demo Backstage application to preview the SeatGeek Backstage Plugins Collection.
-To view it, clone this repository and run `yarn install && yarn dev`.
+To view it, clone this repository and run `yarn install && docker compose up -d && yarn dev`.